owyongsk/ruby-sendhub/API.md

 All the examples that you see here are the same from [SendHub's API page](http://apidocs.sendhub.com/).

+All the method nouns are always in plural even if you are just requesting a single object.

 Create a new instance of the API wrapper:

 		sh = SendHub.new("your_api_key", "your_number")